EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Multi-domain-environments.md

     ````

     Note: You may receive an error message that the session was closed or broken.
 You can safely ignore that error.
 This is normal, as the server reboots.

+    Wait until the sign in screen appears on VN3-SRV1.

 ### Task 4: Verify name resolution of the new tree